Purp1eW0lf/HackTheBoxWriteups/README.md

 ## Active Machines
 Active machines are downloadable PDFs, locked with passwords.
 Click on the PDF you wamt and download it to your computer.
-With each active box, I state the required password you will need to unlock it when prompted after you open it on your computer, so please keep an eye out for this.
+With each active box, I state the required password (below) you will need to unlock it when prompted after you open it on your computer, so please keep an eye out for this.

 ### Blunder
 Password is the root hash beginning with $6$ and ending with 18228